biojava/biojava.github.io/wiki/How_to_integrate_BioJava_in_NetBeans_IDE.md

 1. Download and install NetBeans from
     <https://netbeans.org/downloads/>.
 2. Go to
-3. Add the URL for your biojava repository on github, and press next.
+3. Add the URL for your BioJava repository on github, and press next.
     For instance, to checkout the main repository, use https://github.com/biojava/biojava.git